hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ![](/img/wod-db-go-1.png "Workshop's fields in the Database.")
 ![](/img/wod-db-go-2.png "Workshop's fields in the Database #2.")

+As a contributor, Matt should be able to provide all the following details.

 * **ID:** A workshop ID to be used by backend server automation and Replays table to reference the associated replay video of the workshop (automatically created at the import of the wod.yml file process)
 * **name:** The workshop's name as it will will be displayed on the registration portal
 * **notebook:** Name of the folder containing all the workshop's notebooks (automatically created at the import of the wod.yml file process)